‘I Didn’t Know I Could Get My Suboxone Online’

 Withdrawal Symptoms

-Symptoms of withdrawal from opioids are not life-threatening, but they can be extremely uncomfortable.
+Opioid withdrawal symptoms are not usually life-threatening, but they can be extremely uncomfortable.
 They can cause people to relapse toward repeated drug use to ease the painful symptoms.
 And if you take too large a dose when you relapse, this could be fatal.

-If you quit taking Suboxone too soon, you could develop uncomfortable symptoms like nausea and vomiting.
+If you quit taking Suboxone too rapidly, you could develop uncomfortable symptoms like nausea and vomiting.

 Relapse